 You can also get bigger Ovens than 60L (commercial ovens) that we will discuss later in this article.

 Types of OTG

 - Conventional Oven: Generally the OTG’s less than 40L capacity are conventional ovens.
 Small size and its small price bracket make it favorable for a small family.
-A conventional oven will have heating coil on the top and bottom of the chamber.
+A conventional oven will have a heating coil on the top and bottom of the chamber.
 The thermostat inside keeps the temperature steady.

 The downside of a conventional oven is that it only surrounds the food with hot air.
 Because the air does not circulate inside the chamber, the oven develops hot spots.
 This leads to uneven baking.
 My Morphy Richard 28 RSS is an example of a conventional oven.
 It is a great OTG and for small baking, I always trust on this when I am baking just for myself.

 - Convection Oven: Along with the top and bottom coils, some convection ovens may have a third coil.
 It also comes with a fan inside.
 The fan circulates the hot air in the entire chamber and helps in rapid and even baking.
 Food item inside a convection oven browns faster.
 Since it bakes fast you need to run it either for less time or need to set at a lower temperature while baking your food.

 A convection oven is great for cookies and biscuits, muffins and puff pastry and small stuff.
 But, you might like to be more careful when you are baking larger items like a bread loaf.
 They may brown faster from outside and whereas uncooked from inside.
 Using an aluminum foil to cover the exposed area might be a good option.
 Alternatively, you may switch off the fan mode and bake.
 My second oven (bigger in size) at home is Morphy Richard OTG Besta 52 Ltr.